maw501/maw501.github.io/project_edx_ML/_posts/2018-10-16-columbiaX-ML-week4.md

 The perceptron algorithm solves the binary classification problem by learning a hyperplane that separates the data and in order to do so it requires that the classes in the data be [linearly separable](https://en.wikipedia.org/wiki/Linear_separability).
 The loss function for the perceptron cannot be solved analytically and so gradient descent is used instead to learn $w_0$ and $\mathbf{w}$.

-The perceptron is perhaps more (famously and) recently known as a core building block of modern neural networks.
+The perceptron is perhaps more recently (and famously) known as a core building block of modern neural networks.

 <blockquote class="tip">
 <strong>A point on notation:</strong> it is notationally simpler to absorb $w_0$ into the vector $\mathbf{w}$ by assuming we will add a column of 1s to the data matrix $X$.
 For the perceptron it is also more convenient to assume $y \in \{-1,1\}$ rather than  $y \in \{0, 1\}$ as we have previously done.